90adityaCode/JS-Question-Answer/README.md

 Use Case:

 Useful when a user navigates away from a page before a request completes.
 31. What are JavaScript polyfills for?
 (Advanced)
 Explanation: Polyfills are pieces of code that implement modern features on older browsers that don't natively support them.

 Example:

-javascript
-Copy
-Edit
+JavaScript
 if (!Array.prototype.includes) {
   Array.prototype.includes = function(element) {
     return this.indexOf(element) !== -1;